hieuvp/learning-kubernetes/05-helm/README.md

-├── Chart.yaml          # A YAML file containing information about the chart ├── LICENSE             # A plain text file containing the license for the chart ├── README.md           # A human-readable README file ├── requirements.yaml   # A YAML file listing dependencies for the chart ├── values.yaml         # The default configuration values for this chart ├── charts/             # A directory containing any charts upon which this chart depends ├── templates/          # A directory of templates that, when combined with values,
+├── Chart.yaml          # A YAML file containing information about the chart ├── LICENSE             # A plain text file containing the license for the chart ├── README.md           # A human-readable README file ├── values.yaml         # The default configuration values for this chart ├── values.schema.json  # A JSON Schema for imposing a structure on the values.yaml file ├── charts/             # A directory containing any charts upon which this chart depends.
+├── crds/               # Custom Resource Definitions
+├── templates/          # A directory of templates that, when combined with values,
 |                       # will generate valid Kubernetes manifest files
 ├── templates/NOTES.txt # A plain text file containing short usage notes
 ```

 - **Release**: a specific instance of a Chart which has been deployed to the Kubernetes cluster using Helm.